Azure/bicep/docs/spec/expressions.md

     }
   }

-  // 'myChild' can be referened inside the body of 'myParent' resource mySibling 'childType' = {
+  // 'myChild' can be referenced inside the body of 'myParent' resource mySibling 'childType' = {
     name: 'mySibling'
     properties: {